-Make sure that ‘MIT Kerberos GSSAPI32.DLL’ is at the top of the preference list.
+Make sure that ‘MIT Kerberos GSSAPI64.DLL’ is at the top of the preference list.

 DO NOT CLICK OPEN.
-Instead, select ‘Session’ in the ‘Category:’ field on the left side to get this screen:
+Instead, select ‘Session’ in the ‘Category:’ field on the left side.

-Figure 7: Putty saved sections

 Enter something in the ‘Saved Sessions’ text box (for example HPC Prod) and click Save.
-This way, you will not have to enter this information every time
+This way, you will not have to enter this information every time.

+Click “Open” to connect to the edge node.

 See Putty-Help for more information.

 Now you should be able to log in using your Kerberos credentials and type commands.
 When you open a session with a server, a security alert similar to the one below may appear.
 Click Yes.

-Figure 8: Putty Security alert pop-up

-Getting Access to Slack

-You can get access to Slack by sending a request form (which can be found in the Appendix) for access to Ford Mobility Analytics workspace (ford-mat.slack.com) to ssomiset@ford.com.
-Copy the email to your supervisor too.
-Once your access is granted ask one of team members to add you to our team’s channel (team_montgomery_analytics).

 Getting Access to GitHub

 Navigate to Access Management Website (APS).